AnaZ083c/School-Project-Not_Space_Invaders/README.md

 You can pause the game anytime using the F10 game, or you can exit to menu using F5

 ### Player 1
-Basic movement: arrow keys on keyboard, left pad on controller
+Basic movement: arrow keys on keyboard, left pad on controller <br>
-Shoot: numpad enter on keyboard, A on controller
+Shoot: numpad enter on keyboard, A on controller <br>
-Dash: numpad 3 on keyboard, RB on controller
+Dash: numpad 3 on keyboard, RB on controller <br>

 ### Player 2
-Basic movement: w, s, a, d on keyboard, left pad on controller
+Basic movement: w, s, a, d on keyboard, left pad on controller <br>
-Shoot: k on keyboard, A on controller
+Shoot: k on keyboard, A on controller <br>
-Dash: space on keyboard, RB on controller
+Dash: space on keyboard, RB on controller <br>